-To complete the SNMP configuration, choose an SNMP version according to network requirements and supportability of the NMS application, and then follow these steps:
+To complete the SNMP configuration, choose an SNMP version according to network requirements and supportability of the NMS software, and then follow these steps:

+Choose SNMPv1 or SNMPv2c

+- 1) Enable SNMP. - 2) Create an SNMP view for managed objects. - 3) Create a community, specify the accessible view and the corresponding access rights.

+Choose SNMPv3

-- Choose SNMPv1 or SNMPv2c - 1) Enable SNMP. - 2) Create an SNMP view for managed objects. - 3) Create a community, specify the accessible view and the corresponding access rights. - Choose SNMPv3 - 1) Enable SNMP. - 2) Create an SNMP view for managed objects. - 3) Create an SNMP group, and specify the security level and accessible view. - 4) Create SNMP users, and configure the authentication mode, privacy mode and corresponding passwords.
+- 1) Enable SNMP. - 2) Create an SNMP view for managed objects. - 3) Create an SNMP group, and specify the access rights. - 4) Create SNMP users, and configure the authentication mode, privacy mode and corresponding passwords.